for the topics to the exam click on this link.

 (a topic at the intersection of personal vs. religious freedom, traditional marriage, secularism, legislation, homosexuality, human rights, cultural consensus, etc).

-gun control vs. second ammendment
+gun control vs. second amendment

-(a problem intersecting Second Amendment rights, civil rights, policy, government interference, mental health, terrorism,).
+(a problem intersecting Second Amendment rights, civil rights, policy, government interference, mental health, terrorism).

 social media & culture

-(privacy issues, information overload, cyber bullying, fake news, social isolation, net addiction, etc).
+(privacy issues, information overload, cyberbullying, fake news, social isolation, net addiction, etc).

 climate change